fayjulislam/learning-hub/README.md

 # Project about an Education Website

-## Describe the project below with some bullet points
+## Described the project below with some bullet points

 * The website is about Education e-commerce.
 * In the header page I created a banner and put some services in the bottom of the banner.